zBritva/PowerBI-visuals-docs/tutorials/building-react-based-custom-visual/receiving-props-from-powerbi-visual.md

       }
   ```

 It picks `textValue` and `textLabel` from `DataView` and, if data exists, updates component state.
-That update method will be implemented at the next step.
+This update method will be implemented at the next step.

-__4.__ To send the updates to the component instance insert the following into `ReactCircleCard` class:
+__4.__ To send the updates to the component instance insert the following code into `ReactCircleCard` class:

   ```typescript
       private static updateCallback: (data: object) => void = null;